 The Interest Tax Shield refers to the tax savings resulting from the tax-deductibility of the interest expense on debt borrowings.
 The payment of interest expense reduces the taxable income and the amount of taxes due – a demonstrated benefit of having debt and interest expense.

-Interest Tax Shield Definition
+How to Calculate the Interest Tax Shield

 If a company decides to take on debt, the lender is compensated through interest expense, which will be reflected on the company’s income statement in the non-operating income/(expenses) section.